Pumpkin Baked Oatmeal - Easy, Wholesome, DELICIOUS!

 Serving Suggestions

 When made as directed, this Pumpkin Baked Oatmeal is lightly sweet.
-But if you prefer it even sweeter, you can always serve it with an additional drizzle of maple syrup or a sprinkling of cinnamon sugar.
+But if you prefer it even sweeter, you can always serve it with an additional drizzle of maple syrup, cinnamon syrup, or a sprinkling of cinnamon sugar.

 I also frequently serve my baked oatmeal with a splash of warm milk (or, if I'm feeling really decadent, cream!) on top.